phucnguyen81/system-design-primer/index.markdown

 #### Master-slave replication

 The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
 Slaves can also replicate to additional slaves in a tree-like fashion.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.

 <p align="center">
   <img src="images/C9ioGtn.png">
   <br/>
-  <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
+  <a href="http://www.slideshare.net/jboner/scalability-availability-stability-patterns">Source: Scalability, availability, stability, patterns</a>
 </p>

 ##### Disadvantage(s): master-slave replication